What's in a Color

 Your period isn’t always the same color.
 It can change throughout your period, from one cycle to the next, or even at different life stages.
 It’s kind of like a mood ring for your overall health.

-Normally: Black blood is older blood that’s oxidized.
+Why it normally happens: Black blood is older blood that’s oxidized.
 You’ll typically see it at the beginning or end of your period.

-Brown or Dark Red
+Brown or Dark Red Period Blood

-Normally: Similar to black blood, brown or dark red blood is a sign of old blood, and usually occurs at the beginning or end of a period.
+Why it normally happens: Similar to black blood, brown or dark red blood is a sign of old blood, and usually occurs at the beginning or end of a period.
 Brown blood can also be an early sign of pregnancy called implantation bleeding.
 Right after you give birth, brown or dark red discharge is called lochia and is the body’s way of flushing out excess blood and tissue from the uterus.
 Lochia typically starts as bright red and then transitions into darker colors.

-Normally: Bright red blood is fresh blood.
+Why it normally happens: Bright red blood is fresh blood.
 Your period may start with bright red blood and darken as your period goes on, or you may have bright red blood throughout your period.

-Normally: Pink blood happens when cervical fluid mixes with blood.
+Why it normally happens: Pink blood happens when cervical fluid mixes with blood.
 Low estrogen levels, such as from hormonal birth control or perimenopause, can lead to a lighter, pink flow.
 After day four of lochia, your blood may be pink.

-Normally: Orange period blood may happen when cervical fluid mixes with blood, and could be implantation spotting.
+Why it normally happens: Orange period blood may happen when cervical fluid mixes with blood, and could be implantation spotting.

-Normally: Gray discharge is not normal.
+Why it normally happens: Gray discharge is not normal.